 - Sea-level rise and coastal degradation: Rising sea levels will threaten the viability of low lying areas even before they are submerged, leading to social disruption, displacement, and migration, while disagreements over maritime boundaries and ocean resources may increase.

 - Unintended effects of climate policies: As climate adaptation and mitigation policies are more broadly implemented, the risks of unintended negative effects—particularly in fragile contexts—will also increase.

 Policy Analysis: The Need for an Integrated Agenda

 The best way to diminish the threat posed by these climate-fragility risks is to mitigate climate change.
 However, changes to the climate are already underway, so we must take steps to manage and minimize these risks today.
 To break down the sectoral barriers that hamper efforts to address climate-fragility risks, we need to address key policy and institutional gaps in three areas:

-- Climate change adaptation: programmes help countries anticipate the adverse effects of climate change and take action to prevent, minimize, and respond to their potential impacts.
+- Climate change adaptation: programs help countries anticipate the adverse effects of climate change and take action to prevent, minimize, and respond to their potential impacts.

-- Development and humanitarian aid programmes help states and populations build their economic, governance, and social capacities and improve their resilience to shocks.
+- Development and humanitarian aid programs help states and populations build their economic, governance, and social capacities and improve their resilience to shocks.

-- Peace-building and conflict prevention programmes address the causes and effects of fragility and conflict by reducing tensions and creating an environment for sustainable peace.
+- Peace-building and conflict prevention programs address the causes and effects of fragility and conflict by reducing tensions and creating an environment for sustainable peace.